-Senior Vice Presidents of Sales seem to wield many skills on the job.
-Most notably, facility with Team Leadership, Sales, and Business Strategy are correlated to pay that is significantly above average, leading to increases of 31 percent, 15 percent, and 14 percent, respectively.
-Those listing Customer Relationship Management as a skill should be prepared for drastically lower pay.
-Operations Management and People Management also typically command lower compensation.
-Those familiar with Sales Management also tend to know Business Development.
+Survey results imply that Senior Vice Presidents of Sales deploy a deep pool of skills on the job.
+Most notably, facility with Team Leadership, Sales, and Business Strategy are correlated to pay that is significantly above average, leading to increases of 26 percent, 18 percent, and 14 percent, respectively.
+Those listing Operations Management as a skill should be prepared for drastically lower pay.
+National Sales and Customer Relationship Management also typically command lower compensation.
+Most people familiar with Sales Management also know Business Development.

 Pay by Experience Level for Senior Vice President (SVP), Sales